 Your access to the security investigation tool

-- Supported editions for the security investigation tool include Enterprise Plus and Education Plus.
+- Supported editions for the security investigation tool include Enterprise Plus, Education Standard, Education Plus, and Enterprise Essentials Plus.

-- Admins with Cloud Identity Premium, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.
+- Admins with Cloud Identity Premium, Frontline Standard, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.

 Run a search for Calendar log events

 To run a search in the investigation tool, first choose a data source.
 You then need to choose one or more conditions for your search.
 For each condition, choose an attribute, an operator, and a value.